-All the screenshots on this page do not reflect the changes in the new web version yet.
-See Case Manager for Web 6.0 for details.
+The screenshots on this page do not all reflect the new web version yet.

 To access the system-wide document configuration settings select Tools > Options from the main menu then click the Documents tab.